Make the Cutest Miniature Llama Piñata!

 Add a message or some small pieces of candy in the trapdoor

 Finally add a message or stuff a few small pieces of candy in the trapdoor under the saddle.
 Now you have your very own “loot llama” like the one that delivers loot on the Fortnite video game.

 And speaking of videos, here is the short video on Making the DIY Mini Lllama Piñata

 There are so many other things you can do with these funny little piñatas.
 I mentioned the llamacorns – llama unicorn hybrids for cuteness overload.
 You can make them smaller and add a cord to hang them on a Christmas tree as ornaments.
 You could enlarge the pattern and make a real full-size llama piñata.
 And then there is the Loot Llama from the Fortnite who actually looks like a piñata in shades of purple and blue.
 He delivers supplies in the online game.
 You could even make a variation to look like him if you have Fortnite fans in your family.

 So I hope you will try one of these mini llama piñatas because they are seriously cute and people will enjoy them as gifts or as decorations.

 Here is a photo from Lottie who made 30 Mini Llama Piñatas for a party.
 Very impressive.

 And here is a photo from Alta who made 2 Mini Llama Piñatas.

-Let me know if you have any questions.
+Let me know if you have any questions about making this Mini Llama Pinata.
 You are always welcome to pin my projects on pinterest.
 And I now have a Facebook Group – Paper Houses and Paper Crafts Hosts by Paper Glitter Glue where you can post your questions and your projects as well.